kieranmrhunt/western-disturbances-atlas/README.md

   intensity and rainfall, and percentile comparisons against the whole catalogue and its genesis-month average.

-## How it works

-Everything is embedded in `index.html` — there is no server, build step, or external dependency beyond Google Fonts.
-The ~398k track points are packed into a gzipped binary payload (base64) and decoded in the browser via the `DecompressionStream` API.
-The file is ~3.9 MB.

-> Requires a modern browser (Chrome/Edge, Firefox, Safari 16.4+) for
-> `DecompressionStream`.
-Serving over http(s) — e.g. GitHub Pages — is the most
-> reliable way to view it.

-## Hosting

-Drop `index.html` on any static host (GitHub Pages, Cloudflare Pages, Netlify, Vercel, S3, …).
-No configuration needed.

 ## Data

 Source: ERA5-derived Western Disturbance tracking catalogue (WD v5),